Universal Studios Hollywood will require masks | ExBulletin

 A month later, the delta variant is spreading rapidly among unvaccinated residents and a few vaccinated residents of Los Angeles County.
 The delta variant is a mutation in the coronavirus that causes COVID-19.

-According to the city information service, there were 1,537 new COVID-19 infections in LA County, the highest since March.
+According to City News Service, there were 1,537 new COVID-19 infections in LA County, the highest since March.
 The seven-day average rate of new cases per 100,000 people fell from 4.8 cases to 7.1 cases.

 The increase in cases and hospitalizations in Los Angeles on Thursday led county health officials to reissue a warrant that requires vaccinated and unvaccinated Los Angeles County residents and visitors to mask themselves when they are in inside.
 The new mask mandate will take effect on Saturday at 11:59 p.m.